iandeniset/learning/README.md

 Repository for storing learnings about things that interest me.
-Likely most code related.
+Likely code related for the most part.